BenDeJonge/pysurvey/README.md

-# pysurvey
+# pyquiz-android

-Python backend for surveys
+A Python 3.12 library to setup simple questionaires.